web3devvx/telegram-report-app/README.md

 an automated tool for sending bulk reports to telegram IDs, fast mass reporting bot and takedowns

 # telegram mass report
-telegram report gigs are available
+telegram report gigs are always available